ember-learn/ember-blog/content/ember-data-progress-update.md

 The reality, however, is that Ember.js developers need to use existing APIs that aren't 100% consistent.
 While we were building towards the future, we were also trying to build something that could be used in the interim.
-In retrospect, trying to meet both goals simply muddled our message, confused users, and complicated the architecture.
+In retrospect, trying to meet both goals muddled our message, confused users, and complicated the architecture.

 Instead, **Ember Data will now focus on being the best possible library